jet-tagging-ml-at-l1/cms_mlatl1t_tutorial/README.md

 ## Setup

-This tutorial is designed to run on `lxplus` using a Python environment from CMSSW.
+This tutorial is designed to run on `lxplus8` using a Python environment from CMSSW.
 In addition we install some extra Python packages, and we use Xilinx's Vivado HLS software from a container on /cvmfs.
 This tutorial is designed to get you working on the notebooks with minimal setup.
 For real ML@L1T development work we recommend using a high-memory, high single-core-performance PC with the latest Xilinx tools.

+**Note** with the recent switch to `lxplus9` as the alias for `lxplus`, you need to specify `lxplus8` to run this tutorial!

 To set up the environment and launch the jupyter notebooks:

-From your laptop, open a terminal and use your CERN computing account to `ssh` to `lxplus`, e.g.:
+From your laptop, open a terminal and use your CERN computing account to `ssh` to `lxplus8`, e.g.:

 ```
-ssh <user>@lxplus.cern.ch
+ssh <user>@lxplus8.cern.ch
 ```

-Note which `lxplus` node your are connected to, e.g. `lxplus123.cern.ch`, we will need to refer to the exact server in a later step.
+Note which `lxplus8` node your are connected to, e.g. `lxplus812.cern.ch`, we will need to refer to the exact server in a later step.
-From the terminal on `lxplus`, first clone this repository
+From the terminal on `lxplus8`, first clone this repository

 ```
 git clone https://gitlab.cern.ch/fastmachinelearning/cms_mlatl1t_tutorial